-Add some razzle dazzle to your living space with these beautiful, functional DIY room decor ideas and home decor ideas to 3D print.
+Add some razzle dazzle to your living space with these beautiful, functional and easy DIY room decor ideas and home decor ideas to 3D print.

 The wild and wonderful world of 3D printing has given rise to some truly fantastic DIY room decor ideas.
 Whether you’re looking for a desk lamp, or a plant pot, or a picture frame, there are many unique designs that are free to download and print.